Noah in rabbinic literature: Lapse

 The planting of a vineyard by Noah and his drunkenness caused him to be regarded by the ancient rabbis in a new light, much to his disparagement.
 He lost much if not all of his former merit.

 He was considered one of the three worthless men that were eager for agricultural pursuits.
 He was the first to plant, to become drunken, to curse, and to introduce slavery.
 God blamed Noah for his intemperance, saying that he ought to have been warned by Adam, upon whom so much evil came through wine.
 According to Pirkei de-Rabbi Eliezer, Noah took into the ark a vine-branch which had been cast out with Adam from paradise.
 He had previously eaten its grapes, and their savor induced him to plant their seed, the results of which proved lamentable.
 When Noah was about to plant the vineyard, Satan offered him his help, for which he was to have a share in the produce.
 Noah consented.
 Satan then successively slaughtered a sheep, a lion, an ape, and a hog, fertilizing the ground with their blood.
 Satan thereby indicated to Noah that after drinking the first cup of wine, one is mild like a sheep; after the second, courageous like a lion; after the third, like an ape; and after the fourth, like a hog who wallows in mud.
 This legend is narrated by Ibn Yahya thus: "Noah, seeing a he-goat eat sour grapes and become intoxicated so that it began to frisk, took the root of that vine-branch and, after having washed it with the blood of a lion, a hog, a sheep, and an ape, planted it and it bore sweet grapes."

 The vineyard bore fruit the same day that it was planted, and the same day, too, Noah gathered grapes, pressed them, drank their juice, became intoxicated, and was abused by Ham.

 Other

 Noah should have lived 1,000 years; but he gave Moses 50 years, which, together with the 70 taken from Adam's life, constituted Moses' 120 years.
 There is a tradition that Noah lived to see 14,400 of his descendants.

 Some identify Noah with Melchizedek, and declare that he founded Jerusalem.

-Midrash of the flood of Noah states it was not a global deluge: "The deluge in the time of Noah was by no means the only flood with which this earth was visited.
-The first flood did its work of destruction as far as Jaffé, and the one of Noah's days extended to Barbary."
+Jewish tradition teaches that the flood in the days of Noah was a global flood so much so that the birds also had to enter the ark.